 Simple Abundance Learning Series

-The Simple Abundance Learning Series, funded by the Ontario Trillium Foundation, is comprised of five workshops and a self-guided sustainability tour (you have to come to Wintergreen to do the tour).
+The Simple Abundance Learning Series, originally funded by the Ontario Trillium Foundation, is comprised of five workshops and a self-guided sustainability tour (you have to come to Wintergreen to do the tour).
 Two of our most popular workshops are also available in French* (see below).
-The Natural and Sustainable Building and Cordwood materials were supported by the TD Friends of the Environment Foundation.
+The Natural and Sustainable Building and Cordwood materials were supported by the TD Friends of the Environment Foundation, as was the Simple Abundance “Greenify” version for teacher candidates.

 *Here is an informative webpage with a glossary of French terms pertaining to sustainable development.